ivanx000/UofTHacks13/README.md

 ## 🎯 Overview

-Vibe-to-Product is an intelligent shopping assistant that understands your goals and lifestyle aspirations, then recommends products that align with your vision.
+ShopOut is an intelligent shopping assistant that understands your goals and lifestyle aspirations, then recommends products that align with your vision.
 Instead of searching for specific items, describe what you want to achieve — whether it's "feeling more settled in my apartment" or "hosting the best dinner parties" — and get personalized product suggestions powered by Google's Gemini AI.

 ### Key Features